 We talk a lot here about the blurring lines between shochu and whisky.
-Given the use of koji and non-copper stills, I'm expecting Osuzuyama Distillery will take us even further down that rabbit hole.
+Given the use of non-copper stills, I'm expecting Osuzuyama Distillery will take us even further down that rabbit hole.
 Especially in absence of an better definition of whisky in Japan.

 Plus their wood program is quite intriguing.
 None of that overplayed mizunara noise!
 Fermentation happens in a wooden oke made from local cedar.
 They are also looking to use local (non-oak) wood for maturation, such as Miyazaki-born cedar, cherry, and even chestnut.

 The New Pot here ranks in at 59% abv, and it's 2750 yen for 200ml including tax.
 Given the excitement around this Osuzuyama, it looks like pre-orders are already spoken for.

 Their spirit of choice for this is gin.
 That makes sense to me, since gin essentially gives you a canvas upon which you can craft a certain aroma and palate.
 Specifically, the canvas in this case is Yamaneko, Kuroki's potato honkaku shochu also made at Osuzuyama.